Former Iran hostages: amid rapprochement they still want apologies

 Iran is masterful at negotiation and stalling tactics and has never paid for violating international law in the hostage crisis, said Roeder, 74.

-"I'm very, very concerned that we might be on the verge of rewarding bad behaviour," he said.
+"I'm very, very concerned that we might be on the verge of rewarding bad behavior," he said.
 Iran denies Western charges that its nuclear program is intended to build an atomic bomb.

 Roeder criticized Obama for making a phone call to Rouhani in September even though the Iranian leader declined to meet the U.S. president at the U.N.
 General Assembly in New York.